The Galaxy is a new Galapagos cruise boat, designed with all the modern conveniences the archipelago demands.

 Return to the Galaxy yacht for lunch.

-After a wet landing on a black beach, we stroll along the shoreline at Puerto Egas, Santiago Island (James) looking for octopus, starfish and other sea life caught in the tide pools.
+After a wet landing on a black beach, we stroll along the shoreline at Puerto Egas, Santiago Island looking for octopus, starfish and other sea life caught in the tide pools.

 At low tide, you can catch a glimpse of marine iguanas as they feed on exposed green algae.
 Watch for great Blue Herons, Lava Herons, American Oystercatchers and Yellow-crowned Night Herons.
 Our walk ends at the grottos, deep pools of clear water where we encounter fur sea lions once on the verge of extinction, and a great place to snorkel.
 Dolphins are often spotted here, too.